decent-ra/decent-examples/README.md

 ## NOTE
 - This repo is only created for the purpose of anonymity in paper submission.
 - Submodules in some directories are pushed with source files directly, to avoid potential violation of anonymity caused by the link to the forked repos.
+- The code has only been fully tested under *Windows 10* environment.